 “If an employer asks someone out of the blue to resign, they are opening themselves up to discrimination claims, general protection claims, and all sorts of legislative breaches.”

-“It could come up as part of a conversation about the individual’s ongoing employment prospects; tell them that you are willing to accept their resignation rather than terminating them,” she said.
+Requesting an employee’s resignation should only be done against the backdrop of a prior and legally legitimate prospect of terminating employment.
+“It could come up as part of a conversation about the individual’s ongoing employment prospects; tell them that you are willing to accept their resignation rather than terminating them,” Lynch said.

 “Protecting yourself is all about that conversation and how you document it – ensure that you record the fact that you are really putting the option to the employee.